Roy Marsden: Television

 The Dalgliesh role was taken by Martin Shaw when the BBC took over the rights to James's novels and produced its own series.

 In 1993, Marsden appeared in The Last Vampyre, a feature-length episode of Sherlock Holmes.

 In 2006 he played Ted Cartwright, a veterinarian, in "Bad Blood", in the fourth season of Foyle's War.

 Marsden presented a nine-part crime documentary series Roy Marsden's Casebook for ITV West in 2007.
 He also appeared in the 2007 Doctor Who episode "Smith and Jones" as Mr Stoker, a medical consultant.

 In 2008, he appeared in the ITV series The Palace as King Richard's private secretary, Sir Iain Ratalick.
-That same year he played Sir Charles Marlow in the television film adaptation She Stoops to Conquer; Polly Hemingway appeared in the film as Mrs. Hardcastle, the first time the two formerly married actors had appeared in the same production since 1982's Arline.
+That same year he played Sir Charles Marlow in the television film adaptation She Stoops to Conquer; Polly Hemingway appeared in the film as Mrs. Hardcastle, the first time the two formerly married actors had appeared in the same production since 1982's Airline.

 Marsden reprised his Only Fools and Horses role in 2009 as one of the Driscoll brothers in the spin-off series, The Green Green Grass.
 He also appeared in the television film Margaret (2009) as Norman Tebbit.

 In 2010 Marsden appeared in an episode of New Tricks, and in 2011 in an episode of Silent Witness.

 He played Commander Haydock in the 2016 adaptation of Agatha Christie's N or M?, a three-episode part of the BBC's Partners in Crime serial.